Written by USATF MUT Council vice-chair Meghan Canfield.

 As promised, the temperatures crept higher, the paces slowed, stomach turned, and muscles cramped.
 Both Pannu and Reagan took extended breaks – Pannu for his stomach, Reagan for a troublesome calf.
 After a spell, they rallied again, falling back in placement, while veteran Jacob Jackson now ran in second place, as steady as clockwork.

 Meanwhile in the women’s race, Herron battled stomach issues and heat with several stops in a cool tent and got iced multiple times, and time after time, she bounced back and held her lead for several more miles.
-Stefani Flippen and Marisa Lizek were often working together and switching their positions, with Micah Morgan carefully sticking to her own race plan.
+Stefanie Flippen and Marisa Lizak were often working together and switching their positions, with Micah Morgan carefully sticking to her own race plan.
 All four women were now ahead of the third place male.

 Bitter continued to look strong on every lap, stopping to be doused every time.
 Pannu ran several more laps, but eventually could not get past the effects of the heat and the early fast pace, and called it a day.
 While Reagan was running well again, the gap between him and Jackson would prove to be too big to close.

 Flippin and Morgan continued their steady pace, eventually overtaking Herron on one of her many crew stops, with Lizak not far behind.
 But as the temperatures cooled, Herron kept the fire under her feet and became focused on closing in on them all.
 She reeled in Lizak, and then Morgan, while Flippin’s lead had extended to more than one lap.